paulocoutinhox/gohc/README.md

   - Type "ping": will automatic change status by ping time
   - Type "range": will automatic change status by range values (can be float)
   - Type "manual": will change status using your sent status (work as a trigger)
-- Have a warm time configuration, to only start run healthchecks after it
+- Have a warm time configuration, to only start run healthchecks after it (time is in milliseconds and is optional)
 - Notification system based on plugins.
 Today GoHC implements its plugins:
   - CLI
   - Http Get